grpc/proposal/A81-xds-authority-rewriting.md

 ### xDS Resource Validation

-When validating an RDS resource, we will look at the [`RouteAction.auto_host_rewrite` field](https://github.com/envoyproxy/envoy/blob/b65de1f56850326e1c6b74aa72cb1c9777441065/api/envoy/config/route/v3/route_components.proto#L1173) and [`RouteAction.append_x_forwarded_host`](https://github.com/envoyproxy/envoy/blob/b65de1f56850326e1c6b74aa72cb1c9777441065/api/envoy/config/route/v3/route_components.proto#L1222) fields.
+When validating an RDS resource, if the `allow_authority_rewriting` server option is present for this xDS server in the bootstrap config, we will look at the [`RouteAction.auto_host_rewrite` field](https://github.com/envoyproxy/envoy/blob/b65de1f56850326e1c6b74aa72cb1c9777441065/api/envoy/config/route/v3/route_components.proto#L1173) and [`RouteAction.append_x_forwarded_host`](https://github.com/envoyproxy/envoy/blob/b65de1f56850326e1c6b74aa72cb1c9777441065/api/envoy/config/route/v3/route_components.proto#L1222) fields.
 The boolean values of these fields will be included in the parsed resource struct that is passed to the XdsClient watcher.

 When validting an EDS resource, we will look at the [`Endpoint.hostname` field](https://github.com/envoyproxy/envoy/blob/b65de1f56850326e1c6b74aa72cb1c9777441065/api/envoy/config/endpoint/v3/endpoint_components.proto#L89).